 Julian Z. Xue, for the essay, "On Sir William Osler's Relationship with Death."
 Mentored by Prof. Faith Wallis of the Department of Social Studies of Medicine and the History Department, member of the library's Board of curators.

 Gabriel Devlin, for the essay, "The Atlantic Divide: Paternalism and Patient Autonomy in the United States and Mediterranean Europe."
-Mentored by Prof. Abraham Fuks, former dean of the Faculty of Medicine, member of the library's Board of curators.
+Mentored by Prof. Abraham Fuks, former dean of the Faculty of Medicine (now the Faculty of Medicine and Health Sciences), member of the library's Board of curators.

 Second place was awarded to: